SLemonier/oldslemonier.github.io/content/post/2022-05-16-Citrix-Logon-Simulator/index.md

 ***Note:** I recommend you to read the following post but if you're only interested by the script: [here it is](https://github.com/SLemonier/Citrix-Logon-Simulator).*

+*Edit 6/27/2022: Sometimes, selenium can be a bit annoying.
+I found version 3.8 of the package resolves the issue.
+Pyautogui as well has somme issue at the installation on some machines, I use now a method from Pillow to do a screenshot*

 # An introduction

 I always wanted to monitor correctly the end-user experience and especially application availability.
 Like, at any time of the day, can my business-critical resource be opened without any issue?
 And if there is, at which stage does it fail?
 Log on to the portal?
 Application enumeration?
 At the application launch?